tradecoder/html/README.md

 If you see the codes above carefully, hope you will get a clear concept about it. <brl/>

 ## Let's go back to HTML part again
+Are you ready?
+Do you think you can move forward to learn more?
+If your answer is 'no', we would recommend to revise it again and again.
+And if your answer is 'yes', let's start learning all about web development from the basic to advance level with `W3SCHOOLS` at [w3schools.com](https://w3schools.com/).
+Wish you all the best.